Real Cider and Perry Pubs

 23 Molesworth Road

 A colourful pub located at a busy crossroads.
-Three real ales and one cider are usually available, with Sharp's Atlantic being a regular guest beer.
+Three real ales and one cider are usually available, with Sharp's Atlantic and St Austell Hicks being regular guest beers.
 Reasonably priced food is served all day from 1100-2100, with different food theme nights every day of the week.
 This establishment is popular with thirsty locals who give the atmosphere some delightful colour to complement the frontage.

 See pub website for live music and events details.
 An Easter beer festival is held.